xpack/web-jekyll/pages/dev-tools/riscv-none-embed-gcc/install.md

 ### Download

-The GNU/Linux versions of **xPack GNU RISC-V Embedded GCC** are packed as TGZ archives.
+The GNU/Linux versions of **xPack GNU RISC-V Embedded GCC** are packed as .tar.gz archives.
 Download the latest version named like:

 - `xpack-riscv-none-embed-gcc-8.2.1-3.1-linux-x64.tgz`
 - `xpack-riscv-none-embed-gcc-8.2.1-3.1-linux-x32.tgz`